kayabaNerve/threshold-threshold-ecdsa/write-up.md

 Three ZK proofs, which additionally prove knowledge of the witness, are needed.

-1) DLog (`DLOG`).
+1) Discrete log (`DLOG`).
-2) A proof an elliptic point's discrete log is encrypted as the message within a well-formed ciphertext (`ECC-CT`).
+2) Discrete-log Equality (`DLEQ`).
-3) A general relations proof proving that for a matrix of elements and a row of secrets, an output row of elements is the result of a multiexp of each row row of elements by the row of secrets (`RELATIONS`).
+3) A proof an elliptic point's discrete log is encrypted as the message within a well-formed ciphertext (`ECC-CT`).

-The first proof immediately resolves to the third for a matrix of `[[G]]`.
-The second proof is likely a trivial extension over the third proof.
-If preferable, more specific proofs (with better performance or better assumptions) may be used however.
+We additionally discuss a proof `RELATIONS`, which proves for a matrix of elements and a row of secrets, an output column of elements is the result of a multiexp of each row of elements by the row of secrets.
+Such a proof naturally offers `DLOG` and `DLEQ`, with `ECC-CT` likely being a trivial extension over it.

-https://eprint.iacr.org/2021/205 provides candidates for `DLOG` and `ECC-CT`, yet not explicitly `RELATIONS`.
-Their other proofs seem to be already-specified instantiations of a `RELATIONS` proof they didn't include.
-With `RELATIONS` being reconstituted, the only assumption introduced is their "Adaptive Root Assumption", which they compare to the "RSA Assumption".
+https://eprint.iacr.org/2021/205 provides candidates for `DLOG` and `ECC-CT`, yet not `DLEQ`.
+Their provided proofs seem to be already-specified instantiations of a `RELATIONS` proof they didn't include.
+With `RELATIONS` being reconstituted and used to derive `DLEQ`, all proofs are satisfied.
+The only assumption introduced is their "Adaptive Root Assumption", which they compare to the "RSA Assumption".

 https://eprint.iacr.org/2022/1437 provides a candidate for `RELATIONS`.
-It doesn't offer a proof of knowledge and relies on the "Rough Order Assumption", which isn't preferred.
+Their proof doesn't offer a proof of knowledge and relies on the "Rough Order Assumption", which isn't preferred.

 ### DKG